Previous dayMarch 24, 2026Next day

 0.7 km---✓ ReviewedUSGS →

-At 22:07 UTC on March 24, 2026, a magnitude 2.4 tremor occurred 100 km N of Yakutat, Alaska.
-Coming 1 hours after a magnitude 3.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This magnitude 2.4 event was detected 100 km N of Yakutat, Alaska on March 24, 2026, with origin time 22:07 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 3.3 earthquake that occurred about 1 hours earlier.
 At a depth of just 0.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.448°, -139.605°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.448°N, -139.605°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24